 In other cases, we may be running a school, or community project and share the gospel as part of that project in the normal course of the day.
 Many of our school projects are carried out in partnership with local churches which strengthens that linkage.
 We call these our humanitarian projects that also share the gospel.

 In Argentina, our partners carry out their efforts with Jesus Christ always presented clearly.
 In 2009 we sponsored an outdoor campaign that saw some 3,000 make commitments to Christ.
-The work with the homeless, the sick and poor is motivated by our Christian values.
+The work with the homeless, the sick, and the poor is motivated by our Christian values.

 In Kenya, Star of Hope provided Christian libraries and Bible Studies in the prison in Mombasa, Kenya.
 In one case we saw a man accept Christ, go through the training programs and on the day he was scheduled to be executed, he was freed!
 His goal, to reach out to other men in other prisons.